What influences UK gas prices? Everything you need to know

 Gas isn’t the only factor that affects electricity prices.
 Renewable energy, nuclear power, electricity imports via interconnectors, and changes in energy demand can all influence the cost of electricity.
 But gas-fired power stations remain a crucial part of the UK energy mix because they can quickly ramp up or down to meet demand.
 This flexibility makes gas a key driver of electricity prices.

-In short, higher gas prices usually means higher electricity prices in the UK.
+But as things stand, higher gas prices usually mean higher electricity prices in the UK.
 And because the UK still relies heavily on gas, global events that affect gas supply and demand can have a direct impact on your energy bills.
 That’s why it’s so important to stay on top of your energy contract.
 And with Bionic’s help, you’ve got this.

 How Bionic can help you prepare for future price changes